News/Reports

 A presentation by Dave Polster at the BC PROTECTED AREAS RESEARCH FORUM , UBC Dec 6, 2011

-This is a .PDF of a powerpoint presentation which deals with a case study of a restoration program carried out in this ecological reserve.
-The controversial action was taken out to prevent the loss of rare plants which were being crowded out by proliferation of a dense understory of Douglas fir.
-Traditionally fire controlled the succession of Douglas fir, but fire suppression in recent years has led to threaten the very plants for which the reserve was created.
+The controversial action was taken to prevent the loss of rare plants which were being crowded out by proliferation of a dense understory of Douglas fir.
+Traditionally, fire controlled the succession of Douglas fir, but fire suppression in recent years has led to threaten the very plants for which the reserve was created.

 This is an image of one of the rare plants this reserve was designed to protect: White-top Aster Sericocarpus rigidus Lindl.